Explanations » B1+ Grammar Explanations » Questions – different types

 Subject questions

-When we ask about the subject of a sentence with question words such as who, what, which, or how much/many, we don’t use do/does or did after the question word (we don’t invert subject and auxiliary or modal verb).
+In the present and past simple tenses, when we ask about the subject of a sentence with question words such as who, what, which, or how much/many, we don’t use do/does or did after the question word (we don’t invert subject and auxiliary verb).

 • Who called you last night?